Teodoro Obiang Nguema Mbasogo: Abolition of the death penalty

 In September 2022, Obiang signed a law which officially abolished the death penalty and declared it an illegal punishment, even though the last execution took place in 2014, eight years earlier.
 This was seen as a slight improvement in human rights in the country and this move was praised internationally.

 LGBT+ rights

-Although there are no laws against homosexuality in Equatorial Guinea, the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) reported "there is evidence that State intimidation of sexually diverse individuals persists."
-The criminal code in force in Equatorial Guinea is a revision of the Spanish Criminal Code that dates back to the Francoist era and is said to post-colonially carry homophobic undertones that influence those perception today.
-The age of consent is set at 18, regardless of gender and/or sexual orientation.
+Homosexuality is not illegal in Equatorial Guinea, but the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) reported that "evidence that State intimidation of sexually diverse individuals persists."
+Equatorial Guinea's criminal code is a revision of the Spanish Criminal Code that dates to the Francoist era and is said to post-colonially carry homophobic undertones.
+The age of consent is 18, regardless of gender or sexual orientation.